 Yay!
 The strawberry season has finally just started here in Germany!
-As soon as our strawberry stands opened, I was one of the first, of course, and grabbed a big box with the most beautiful strawberries to bake a delicious vegan strawberry cheesecake !
+As soon as our strawberry stands opened, I was one of the first who grabbed a big box with the most beautiful strawberries to bake a delicious cake!
 So red, fresh and juicy – I think nobody can resist these, right?

 Anyway, I wanted to prepare a refreshing dessert for a sunny afternoon.
 That’s why these delicious strawberries were coming just right to me.
-I was definitely in the mood for a creamy fruity cake, but I didn’t want to spend hours in the kitchen kneading dough.
-Then I had the glorious idea to make an easy no bake strawberry cheesecake.
-This strawberry cheesecake is prepared in only a few minutes and then it goes into the fridge.
-It’s so perfect for summery days!
+I was in the mood for a creamy fruity cake, but I didn’t want to spend hours in the kitchen kneading dough.
+Then I had the glorious idea to make an easy no-bake strawberry cheesecake.
+This vegan strawberry cheesecake is prepared in only a few minutes and then it goes into the fridge.
+It’s so perfect for summer days!

 Luckily, I had all the ingredients for this strawberry cheesecake at home.
-For the crunchy cookie base I simply used whole grain cookies.
-Actually, it doesn‘t matter which type of cookies you use, but of course they should taste good.
+For the crunchy cookie crust, I simply used whole grain cookies.
+Actually, it doesn‘t matter which type of cookies you use, but of course, they should taste good.
 I made the creamy layer from strawberries, soy quark (dripped soy yogurt) and coconut cream.

 Homemade soy quark and coconut cream is easy to make

-You can easily make soy quark yourself by simply dripping soy yogurt in the fridge for about 12 hours.
-I usually use a strainer or linen towel for this.
-With a kitchen towel it works, too.
-To make coconut cream, you just need to place a can of coconut milk untouched in the fridge for about 24 hours.
-Next day open it, skim off the solid part and whip in a pre-cooled blender jar for about 10 minutes until it has become an airy cream-like texture.
-Then you can add sweetener or other ingredients as desired and whip again for a short time.
-Optionally, you can also use soy cream or another plantbased alternative to whipping.
+You can easily make soy quark yourself when you drain soy yogurt in a strainer lined with a kitchen towel for about 12 hours.
+To make coconut cream, simply place a can of coconut milk untouched in the fridge overnight.
+Next day open it and skim off the solid part.
+Then whip it in a cooled mixing bowl for about 10 minutes until fluffy and airy.
+Now you can add sweetener or other ingredients as desired and whip again for a short time.
+Optionally, you can also use soy cream or another non-dairy whipping cream to make this cake.

-If you like no bake cakes, you would maybe also like my “vegan cheesecake with chocolate base and blueberries” and my “raspberry vanilla cheesecake“.
+If you like no-bake cakes like this vegan strawberry cheesecake, you may also like my “vegan cheesecake with chocolate crust and blueberries” and my “raspberry vanilla cheesecake“.